kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 W.B.T.G.
 Slinger:
-I'm always on the lookout for the post King Gizz generation, and there's one band I've kind of had my eye on that I discovered on Rage, Liminal.
-There are several, but I wanted to mention them because they're actually from Lismore.
+I'm always on the lookout for the post King Gizz generation, and there's one band I've kind of had my eye on that I discovered on [_Rage_](https://en.wikipedia.org/wiki/Rage_(TV_program)), _Liminal_.
+There are several, but I wanted to mention them because they're actually from Lismore where you are.

 Dr. Barry Hill:
-Ah, I know Liminal very well, its interesting, there’s a current little bubbling scene in Lismore, and they’re all King Gizz fanatics. they're all taking on different aspects of King Gizz.
-Another band called [PUFF](https://www.abc.net.au/triplejunearthed/artist/puff/). <!--Waiting feedback-->And then there's these three guys who struck me that they're sort of like Eric, but they've got a project together, they’ve just started out doing all night testing in the studio up here at the uni, it's really interesting music but unfortunately I can't remember the name.
+Ah, I know _Liminal_ very well, its interesting, there’s a current little bubbling scene in Lismore, and they’re all King Gizz fanatics. they're all taking on different aspects of King Gizz.
+Another band called [_PUFF_](https://www.abc.net.au/triplejunearthed/artist/puff/). <!--Waiting feedback-->And then there's these three guys who struck me that they're sort of like Eric, but they've got a project together, they’ve just started out doing all night testing in the studio up here at the uni, it's really interesting music but unfortunately I can't remember the name.
 But it's Ariel (Pacanowski), Eden (Yeigh), and Michael, are all doing really interesting music.
-Alako Myles who is behind Liminal, he's doing a lot of things, like he plays drums too.
-As his independent project last year, he produced eight episodes of a video program called <!--Waiting feedback-->Anemoia.
-It's sort of like a Recovery or Rage type project he put together himself.
+Alako Myles who is behind _Liminal_, he's doing a lot of things, like he plays drums too.
+As his independent project last year, he produced eight episodes of a video program called <!--Waiting feedback-->_Anemoia_.
+It's sort of like a [_Recovery_](https://en.wikipedia.org/wiki/Recovery_(TV_series)) or _Rage_ type project he put together himself.
 So he’d do all the shooting of the content, then do a live gig to a three camera shoot in our auditorium, and set up a little sort of TV studio style interview space in front of a live audience, and posted online every Saturday.
 Another type of these people who are just really driven.

 All my students were flabbergasted when they heard that I taught Stu, Eric, Lucas, and Joey, and they started to doubt it, so posting that video gave me a lot of credit.
 The marketing manager of my faculty has a son who is really into King Gizzard, I was having a meeting with him about general boring university stuff, and I just mentioned about the YouTube clip and this interview, and he suddenly ran off and then came back on the Zoom with the new album in front of the camera.